 To slow the spread of the Covid-19 virus, the Finnish government decided that schools and universities should shut their doors in mid-March 2020.
 But the academic year didn’t end.
+And months later, when the following school year began, kids, parents, teachers and administrators were prepared for a situation that could change quickly.

 Third-grader Isabel, 10, continues to follow her usual lesson plan.
 School begins at 9 am sharp and ends at 1 pm, just like it normally would.
 Her teacher keeps to the lesson plan, uploading daily instructions on an app called Qridi, which Isabel accesses on her phone.
 She reads the instructions and gets to work.